Linaro/lite-cornea/book/src/Resources.md

 ---- etc. ----
 ```

-These resouurces may be accessed by name with the resource-
+These resources may be accessed by name with the resource-
 read subcommand.
 For example, the following printsthe PC of
 the host cpu0: